andrewooi924/java-roguelike-game/design-docs/REQ1_DesignRationale.md

 ![req1 sequence diagram](./REQ1_sequence.png "REQ1 Sequence Diagram")

+Note that the `<<creates>>` relations aren't necessarily needed in the diagram, as stated on edstem that since it isn't the main focus and simply creates it with `new Goomba()`, but I added it in for clarity.

+Also note that Goomba and Koopa extends Actors, and Dirt extends Ground.
+I omitted that because that portion wasn't relevant to explanation of this design.

 ## Rationale

 A Coin extends an Item, like in the real world, it is a physical "thing" that